BiCroLab/blissNP/README.md

 Commands starting with ```$``` are executed in the command line.

-[If you use this sofware please cite the original manuscript][1]
+If you use this sofware please cite the original manuscript:
-[1]: Yan, W.X., Mirzazadeh, R., Garnerone, S., Scott, D., Schneider, M.W., Kallas, T., Custodio, J., Wernersson, E., Li, Y., Gao, L. and Federova, Y., 2017.
+Yan, W.X., Mirzazadeh, R., Garnerone, S., Scott, D., Schneider, M.W., Kallas, T., Custodio, J., Wernersson, E., Li, Y., Gao, L. and Federova, Y., 2017.
 BLISS is a versatile and quantitative method for genome-wide profiling of DNA double-strand breaks.
 Nature communications, 8(1), pp.1-9.

 ## Setting up the pipeline